-About: Gator Grounds RV Resort is a respite from the heat of the Louisiana summer.
-With five waterslides, a lazy river, a zipline, a fishing pond, an arcade, and even a theater, you may just forget it’s hot.
+Gator Grounds RV Resort is a respite from the heat of the Louisiana summer.
+With five waterslides, a lazy river, a zipline, a fishing pond, an arcade, a golf course, and even a theater, you may just forget it’s hot.

 RV sites include full hookups, picnic tables, fire rings, and admission to the water park for up to four people.
 Plus, you’ll have access to the onsite restaurant and camp store for your hunger needs.